-Chriscinda Henry’s current research focuses on the relationship between secular art, visual pleasure, and leisure and entertainment culture in Renaissance Italy.
-She is completing a book titled Playful Pictures: Comic Painting, Pleasure, and Entertainment in Renaissance Italy, which explores the use and reception of visual humor in the late fifteenth and early sixteenth centuries.
-Other current projects include a book on Northern European cultural tourism in Italy 1550-1630, and an essay on gendered political allegory in Venetian wartime imagery of the early sixteenth century.
+Chriscinda Henry’s current research focuses on the relationship between secular art, visual pleasure, festivity, and recreation in Renaissance Italy.
+She is completing a book titled Playful Pictures: Painting, Leisure, and Entertainment in the Venetian Renaissance Home, which explores the role of art as interactive visual entertainment in the late fifteenth and early sixteenth centuries.
+Other current projects include a book on Northern European cultural tourism in Italy, 1550-1630, and an essay on gendered political allegory in Venetian wartime imagery of the early sixteenth century.

 Professor Henry received her MA from Columbia University and her PhD from the University of Chicago.
 Before coming to McGill, she was ACLS/Mellon Postdoctoral fellow at Yale University and Visiting Assistant Professor of Renaissance and Baroque Art History at Oberlin College.
-Her work has been supported by the Fulbright Foundation, the Gladys Krieble Delmas Foundation, the Mrs. Giles Whiting Foundation, the American Council of Learned Societies, and the Andrew W. Mellon Foundation, among others.
+Her work has been supported by the Fulbright Foundation, the Gladys Krieble Delmas Foundation, and the Mrs. Giles Whiting Foundation, among others.

 “What Makes a Picture?
 Evidence from Sixteenth-Century Venetian Property Inventories,” Journal of the History of Collections 23/2 (2011): 253-65.